 The next step was grade cricket — where Barnes played for the Petersham Third XI.
 He soon made it to the first XI, and scored a hundred against Manly.
 When the great Bill O’Reilly congratulated the teenager on the innings, Barnes promptly responded with the words “Thanks very much, you didn’t bowl too badly yourself”.
 O’Reilly could not respond.

 Barnes made his debut against Bradman’s South Australia, scored 31 and 44, and ran into another controversy.
-Victor Richardson was out of the crease after the umpire had called ‘over’, and Barnes threw the stumps down.
+Vic Richardson was out of the crease after the umpire had called ‘over’, and Barnes threw the stumps down.
 The leg-umpire, who had not heard the ‘over’ call, declared Richardson out.
 Stan McCabe, the New South Wales captain (and a hero of Barnes) recalled a fuming Richardson to avoid further controversies.

-Barnes almost reached his maiden First-Class hundred against the touring New Zealanders, where he scored made two scores of 97 in his first five First-Class matches.
+Barnes almost reached his maiden First-Class hundred against the touring New Zealanders, where he scored made two scores of 97 in his first 5 First-Class matches.
 Three matches later, once again playing Victoria, Barnes was hit in the jaw by Ernie McCormick, had to retire hurt, and eventually reached his maiden First-Class hundred.

 Barnes eventually scored 809 runs in that season at 50.56 and was selected as the youngest member of the Australia’s Ashes squad of 1938 under Bradman.